-To be considered for 2018 CDBG-PF Annual Competitive Grant funding, the completed and signed original application (including all required application attachments) and one (1) complete copy must be received prior to 4 PM on Thursday, May 24, 2018 at:
+To be considered for 2019 CDBG-PF Annual Competitive Grant funding, the completed and signed original application (including all required application attachments) must be received prior to 4 PM on Friday, May 17, 2019 at:

 Wisconsin Department of Administration

 Division of Energy, Housing and Community Resources

 Bureau of Community Development

 ATTN: CDBG-PF Applications

 101 E. Wilson Street, 6th Floor

 P.O.
 Box 7970

 Madison, WI 53707-7970